AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/checkbox-group.md

 -   **Hide Title** - Select the option to hide the component's Title.

 -   **Options** - You can add data values and display text pairs using the **Add** button.
+After a new option is added, the following actions can be performed:
+    - **Data Value** - This option allows to enter the content to submit when an option is selected.
+    - **Display Text** - This option allows to enter the content to display in an Adaptive Form.
+    - **Delete** - Tap or click to delete the option of a checkbox .
+    - **Rearrange** - Tap or click and drag to rearrange the order of the panels.

 <!-- You can also format the options for checkbox group using **Allow Rich Text for Options**.

      ![Rich text support for options](/help/adaptive-forms/assets/richtext-for-options.png)